Reproducibility and Open Science

 Introduction

 Bridge2AI and IGoR both point toward data and protocol infrastructure as prerequisites for AI-supported science (NIH Common Fund Bridge2AI, 2026; ARPA-H IGoR, 2026).
-Open models such as Boltz-1 (Wohlwend et al., 2024, preprint) show the pressure for transparent biomolecular modelling stacks.
-The DOME framework (Walsh et al., 2021) is the per-paper reporting standard the field has converged on.
+Open models such as Boltz-1 (Wohlwend et al., 2024, preprint) show demand for inspectable biomolecular modelling stacks.
+The DOME framework (Walsh et al., 2021) is a useful reporting checklist, not a universal professional standard.

 Demonstrated capability includes public datasets, open-source model releases, protocol repositories, and reproducible benchmark scripts.
 AlphaFold DB and the ESM Metagenomic Atlas demonstrate the research value of large public predicted-structure resources (AlphaFold Protein Structure Database, 2026; ESM Metagenomic Atlas, 2026).
-The Boltz-1 and Chai-1 releases demonstrated that open releases can reproduce similar capability when restricted releases occur (Wohlwend et al., 2024, preprint; Chai Discovery et al., 2024, preprint).
-DOME provides a community baseline for reporting (Walsh et al., 2021).
+Boltz-1 and Chai-1 provided separately developed, inspectable biomolecular interaction models with reported benchmark performance (Wohlwend et al., 2024, preprint; Chai Discovery et al., 2024, preprint).
+Their preprint benchmarks do not by themselves establish full reproduction of AlphaFold 3 across use cases.
+DOME provides a community reporting checklist (Walsh et al., 2021).

 Documentation standards fill different gaps.
 Model cards describe intended use, evaluation, limitations, and ethical considerations for a trained model (Mitchell et al., 2019).
 Dataset datasheets document provenance, collection methods, recommended uses, and limitations for training and evaluation data (Gebru et al., 2021).
 FAIR principles address whether data can be found, accessed, combined, and reused (Wilkinson et al., 2016).
 None of these substitutes for wet-lab reproducibility, but together they make computational claims auditable.